BRITE-REU/programming-workshops/source/workshops/00_instructions/linux_bash.rst

 Linux/Unix and Bash
 ====================

-Windows 10 (linux subsystem for windows)
+Windows 10: Linux Subsystem for Windows
 -----------------------------------------------

 1. Control Panel -> Programs and Features and click "Turn Windows Features on or off" on the top left pane